Associate professor. Tokyo University of the Arts

-Guest professor, Tokyo University of the Arts/ Kyoto City University of Arts
+Guest professor.
+Tokyo University of the Arts/ Kyoto City University of the Arts

 Mr. Sugawa graduated from Tokyo University of Fine Arts and Music.
 In 1982 he won second prize at the Japan Music Competition and the following year won first prize at the Japan Wind and Percussion Competition.

 Professor, Hochschule für Musik, Theater und Medien Hannover

 Belgian trumpeter Jeroen Berwaerts is a musical force to be reckoned with, whose all-embracing love of music knows no boundaries.
 Praised for his outstanding technical capabilities and sensitive musicality, his repertoire encompasses every epoch, from baroque to contemporary music and jazz.

 He has appeared as a soloist with leading orchestras including the NHK Symphony, Vienna Symphony, Konzerthausorchester Berlin, NDR Symphony Orchestra, and the Orchestre Philharmoniques of Strasbourg and Luxembourg, under conductors such as Alan Gilbert, Yakov Kreizberg, Jun Märkl, and Matthias Pintscher.
 He is a regular guest of internationally renowned music festivals such as the Schleswig-Holstein Music Festival, Niedersächsische Musiktage, the Takefu International Music Festival in Japan, Ars Musica in Belgium, Festspiele Mecklenburg-Vorpommern, and the Rheingau Musik Festival.